-In short, they have become a full service garage floor epoxy vendor that offers a variety of coating systems instead of just one.
+In short, Epoxy-Coat® has become a full service garage floor epoxy vendor that offers a variety of coating systems instead of just one.

 Reviewing the Epoxy-Coat® Garage Floor Coating Kits

-Now that we have we have provided a brief history of Epoxy-Coat’s® evolution, let’s discuss what their products are, how they perform, and what they can provide for you and your garage flooring needs.
+Now that we have we have provided a brief history of Epoxy-Coat’s® evolution, let’s discuss what their kits entail.
+We will cover how they perform and what they can provide for you and your garage flooring needs.

 100% solids epoxy